XDR-SAM/StyleDecor-Server/README.md

 ## 🙏 Acknowledgments

-- Programming Hero for the assignment framework
+- Programming Hero for the assignment
 - MongoDB for the robust database solution
 - Firebase for authentication services
 - Stripe for payment processing infrastructure